starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

   - If you are using flatpak and have not run `flatpak update` recently, this should be done regularly to keep everything up to date.

 - Possible cause: Phantom joystick
   - Many keyboards and mice can also have a "joystick" part in Linux, which Wine can detect.
 Unfortunately, Wine may be confused about it, as they are not real joysticks.
 In this case, the game could crash.
-Try running the Wine joystick control panel "wine control" (in Lutris: right click -> Joystick configuration) and disable your keyboard and/or mice.
+Use the LUG Helper's maintenance menu to run the wine control panel and disable your keyboard and/or mice.
-  - This will not affect how your keyboard and mice work in the game.

-- Possible cause: Linux kernel 6.8.9
-   - Linux kernel 6.8.9 can result in a crash when launching from main menu, may be accompanied by a popup including text "Assertion failed!"
-   - To fix: revert to kernel 6.8.8, update to 6.9+, or enable ReBar if your hardware supports it

 #### Game crashes after clicking 'Verify'